 - The homeless (and those at risk of becoming homeless)

 - Other at-risk residents and emerging community needs

-As of June 1st, more than $208,000 has been generously contributed to the Park County COVID-19 Resilience Fund, and we are close to granting nearly $75,000 to organizations serving Park County.
+As of September 1st, more than $209,000 has been generously contributed to the Park County COVID-19 Resilience Fund, and we have granted more than $110,000 to organizations serving Park County.

 Our allocation strategy has been consistent in its approach by being nimble, responsive, and judicious.
 We are conscious and cautious of the potential impacts of phased reopening and increased visitation to the health of Park County residents.
 Our staff will continue to keep our ears to the ground and respond quickly where needed.